cakephp/docs/en/console-and-shells/acl-shell.rst

 #########

 The AclShell is useful for managing and inspecting your Acl databases records.
-Its often more convienent than adding one time modifications to your controllers.
+Its often more convenient than adding one time modifications to your controllers.

 Most acl shell subcommands involve referencing aco/aro nodes.
 As there are two